museun/cargo-whatfeatures/README.md

                  as the crate to operate one

                  This is exclusive with -p, --pkgid and with --manifest-path.
+    CONFIG:
+        WHATFEATURES_THEME  [colorful, basic, palette, none]
+                            This allows you to override the --theme flag with an environmental variable
 ```

 This allows you to lookup a **specific** crate, at a **_specific_** version and get its **default** and **optional** features.
 It also allows listing the deps for the specified crate.